 A simple scene of a woman ironing takes on layers of meaning in Ironing (2006).
 The viewer finds that a mirror doubles as a map of the world; a strategically placed framed painting of a mountain appears within the painting; antique vases contrast with domestic, electric appliances.
 Another portrait, Drinking Tea (2004), is one of the largest works in the exhibition measuring 47 ¼ x 90 ½ inches.
 Similar in composition to her earlier signature work Preparing Kimchi (2000), light streams in through the window, reflects up from the table onto her face.
 The sense of layered time heightens with the embedded video screen of gently moving images of the green forest.
 Observing the trajectory of Kim’s life with the figures in her paintings, art critic Eleanor Heartney notes: “But despite Kim’s awareness of the toll exacted by time and history, her ultimate message is one of hope….
 Similarly, the figures in her paintings, however much burdened by outside forces, remain resilient and unbowed.”

 MYONG HI KIM (b.
 1949, Seoul, Korea) lives and works in New York and an abandoned schoolhouse in a tiny mountain village in Kangwon Province, South Korea.
 Highly regarded for her unconventional oil pastel on chalkboard works, she is best known for her multi-layered symbolist landscapes and portraits that fuse image, text and myth in imaginative narratives that span time and place.
-Raised in South Korea, Japan, and England, she was among the first wave of South Korean artists to move to New York, where she lived from 1975 until her return to Korea in 1990.
+Raised in South Korea, Japan, and England, she was among the first wave of South Korean artists to move to New York, where she lived from 1975.
 She graduated from Seoul National University and studied at Pratt Institute, New York.
 Her recent solo exhibitions include: Art Projects International, New York (2015, 2012) and Gallery Hyundai, Seoul (2012).
 Her work has been exhibited at the National Museum of Modern and Contemporary Art, Korea; Seoul Museum of Art, Korea; Ho-Am Art Museum, Seoul; Whanki Museum, Seoul; Ewha Women’s University Museum, Seoul; Jeonbuk Museum of Art, Korea; and American University Museum, Washington, DC.
 Her work is represented in major public collections including the National Museum of Modern and Contemporary Art, Korea; National Assembly, Seoul; Whanki Museum, Seoul; Gyeonggi Museum of Modern Art, Korea; Seoul Museum of Art, Korea; and Daejeon Museum of Art, Korea.

 For further information, please contact firstname.lastname@example.org or 212-343-2599.